nishantkohli94/cloud-aws/assignments/day5/README.md

   - Make Documentation

 ### Optional
-  - Apply nginx role to any one of the instance using dynamic inventory
+  - Apply nginx role to the instance using dynamic inventory